Research Programmes Administration Guide

 Changing your course

 To change to another course, you should firstly discuss this with your Supervisor.
-If it is agreed that a Change of Course is appropriate, please complete Section 1 of the PGR Change of Course Form (below), and return this to the Research Programmes Administration Team, who will arrange appropriate approval from your main supervisor and Director of Graduate Studies.
+If it is agreed that a Change of Course is appropriate, please complete Section 1 of the PGR Change of Course Form (below), and send this to your supervisor.
+They will return it to the Research Programmes Administration Team who will arrange appropriate approval from the School Director of Graduate Research Studies before confirming the change with you.

 If you are a visa (Student/Tier 4 route) student, you MUST follow this process using the change form or you will risk breaching your visa study conditions.